The understanding of Dispensational Theology is important.

 It would be helpful to consider the scriptures corresponding to the order of each dispensation when studying.

 The relationship to Systematic theology is important.
-In the study of Systematic Theology there should be a category included called Dispensational Theology, (Systematic Theology are the studies of God works and acts).
+In the study of Systematic Theology there should be a category included called Dispensational Theology, (Systematic Theology are the studies of God works and actions).
 A dispensational study of scripture should be a sub-category under the disciplines of systematic studies (Dispensation is the study of God's administrations and the steward throughout Scripture).
 The following categories in Systematic Theology in which dispensation should be included.